Back to blog

 What comes next

-The next layer is external proof:
+The next layer is external signal:

 The core product is real.
 The job now is to make the public surface just as legible as the underlying system.